You Belong in the IBD Community, Regardless of How Severe Your Disease Is

-Where do you fall on the "spectrum" that is Crohn's disease?
+Where do you fall on the "spectrum" that is Crohn's disease or ulcerative colitis?
 Is your IBD more on the mild or the severe side?
-For many of us, the roller coaster that is life with Crohn's or ulcerative colitis has peaks and valleys along the way and can progress as the years go by.
+For many of us, the roller coaster that is life with Crohn's or UC has peaks and valleys along the way and can progress as the years go by.

 I recently came across an Instagram post from a newly diagnosed mom with Crohn's that read, "My personal case is mild.
 To a point that when I read about other people with IBD, I kinda feel like I don't belong."